pterodactyl-installer/pis-bot/README.md

 # pis-bot
-This is a support bot for the [Pterodactyl Installation Script Discord](https://discord.gg/zhUu4rv).
+This is a support bot for the [Pterodactyl Installation Script Discord](https://discord.gg/zhUu4rv), but feel free to adapt it for your own uses.
+It is a simple bot that responds to commands and keywords and gives a response.

 ## Installation